 Then, using tongs, I remove the bay leaves to a small plate, saving them for later, and place the marinated chicken on top of the leeks.
 The leeks provide a barrier between the chicken and the bottom of the pot, which is ideal for cooking boneless, skinless chicken in the Instant Pot.

 Then, I pour the marinade into the Instant Pot, ensuring most of it bypasses the chicken and goes to the bottom of the pot.
 You might have to move your chicken around a bit to ensure this happens.
 Using a spatula, I scrape the sides of the container clean to ensure every bit of marinade goes into the pot (leave no flavor behind!).
 Lastly, I place the reserved bay leaves among the chicken, ensuring they will at least partially touch the marinade at the bottom of the pot.

 Pot-in-Pot Rice (Optional)

 If you'd like to cook rice at the same time as the chicken cooks in the Instant Pot - this is how!
-These instructions will work for white basmati rice as well as long grain white rice (which are low FODMAP and gluten-free but not low carb, Keto, Paleo or Whole30 - see below for low FODMAP rice alternatives fitting those diets).
+These instructions will work for white basmati rice as well as long grain white rice (which are low FODMAP and gluten-free but not low carb or Keto - see below for low FODMAP rice alternatives fitting those diets).